mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 At the time, I chalked it up to the holidays.
 Lots of people are on vacation in December, so I assumed things would pick back up in the new year.

 The slow pace continued into January.
 And not only was the pace slow, the quality of the work degraded.
 When the project started, I'd give them feedback on the designs, and they'd integrate my feedback.
 But now, when I'd give them a note about how there's not enough contrast between a text field and a background color, it took three back-and-forths before they understood what I was saying.

+## "I don't know when we'll have the hours to finish"

 I emailed the CEO to ask what was going on.
 We had a call, and he apologized for the way the project was going.
 He admitted that things were bumpy internally at WebAgency.
 Their project manager quit in November, and the CEO was scrambling to cover those duties while also interviewing replacements.